Marcroth0/python-game/README.md

 The end goal is to create a smooth-running game that lets the player with ease dive into the world of word-guessing.

+The key is to well prepared follow the flowchart in order to answer one function at a time.

 ### Strategy

 The strategy is to create a clear and funny game based on the classic Hangman with a few twists.
 The twists being a scary/vindictive/halloween-ey theme.
 In order to complete the game the user stories had to be answered.